alfmep/libujson/README.md

 ```
 ujson::jvalue v = p.parse_string (str);
 ```
-If the parsing is successful, a valid JSON instance is returned.
+If the parsing was successful, a valid JSON instance is returned.
 If there was an error, an invalid JSON instance is returned and an error description can be obtained with the `jparser::error()` method:
 ```
 if (v.valid() == false) {
     std::cerr << "Parse failed: " << p.error() << std::endl;